 Once again, we can visualize the constructed dataflow graph as a diagram to get a better feel for what’s going on.

-Here the large box labelled iterate all represents the one iterate operator, and the gray shaded box represents the operators that actually perform each step of the iterative computation defined by the user.
+Here the large box labeled iterate all represents the one iterate operator, and the gray shaded box represents the operators that actually perform each step of the iterative computation defined by the user.
 The other operators inside iterate are the various bits of machinery we built up to take in inputs, send them through one step of the computation and eventually swing the outputs around as feedback.

 And then we can send it some input data, and sit back and let the graph do its work: